 If you work in Finland, you are usually covered by employment-based insurance.
 Employment-based benefits include earnings-related pensions, occupational rehabilitation, reimbursement of expenses for accidents at work and occupational illnesses as well as earnings-related unemployment benefits, although this requires membership of an unemployment fund.
-Earnings-related pensions are managed by the Finnish Centre for Pensions (ETK).
+Earnings-related pensions are managed by the Finnish Centre for Pensions.

 Entitlement to benefits

-Permanent residence or employment in Finland do not automatically mean that you are entitled to a particular residence- or employment-based benefit.
+Permanent residence or employment in Finland does not automatically mean that you are entitled to a particular residence- or employment-based benefit.
 Benefits are granted if you also meet the other conditions for them.
 A limited number of benefits can be paid abroad.

 You may be considered to be living in Finland permanently from the day you move if your intention is to move to Finland permanently.

 If you move to Finland temporarily, you are not as a rule entitled to Finnish social security benefits.
-In certain circumstances, however, you may be entitled to benefits based on employment.
+In certain circumstances, however, you may be entitled to benefits on the basis of employment.

 If you move to Finland for work, you are usually entitled to Finnish social security from the time your employment starts.

 If you are in paid employment, your employer is required to take out occupational pension insurance for you.
 If you are self-employed or a farmer, you must take out occupational pension insurance yourself.
 The insurance entitles you to an earnings-related pension.

-You are as a rule entitled to Kela benefits if you stay abroad for less than 6 months, and some benefits are only paid for stays of 3 months.
+You are usually entitled to Kela benefits if you stay abroad for less than 6 months, and some benefits are only paid for stays of 3 months.
 Notify Kela even if you start working in another EU or EEA country or Switzerland for less than 6 months.

 If you have moved away from Finland, but you still work here, you can be partially covered by the Finnish social security system.